Maserati Khamsin: US-spec models

 Khamsin models destined for the United States were subject to significant design alterations to comply with newly enacted legislation with respect to bumper height/strength and placement of tail lights.
 Maserati and Bertone designer Marcello Gandini strongly objected to the NHTSA's decision prohibiting tail light assembly fitment in the rear vertical glass panel.
 After a lengthy and unfruitful appeal process, Maserati ultimately capitulated to obtain federalization of the Khamsin and introduce it to their most vital export market.

 The federalized Khamsin went on sale in 1975.
 These models required fitting a solid version of the glass tail panel.
 The tail lights had to be moved downward, to the rear bumpers' former location; the new, protruding bumper was mounted below the tail lights.
 This new configuration of components left the exhaust tips unable to clear the bumper, a problem resolved by flipping the exhaust resonators upside down.
 The front bumper was also replaced by a thick rubber bumper.
-Square side markers found their way on the front and rear wings.
+Square side markers found their way on the front and rear fenders.

 The engine received revisions as well, gaining smog control equipment (air injection, thermal reactors in the exhaust manifolds, different carburettors and leaner fuel mixture) reducing its power output by 5 hp.

 American automotive publications and the buying public found this visually awkward arrangement to be an unattractive compromise compared with the intended design available to the rest of the world.